I'll Make Love to You

 "I'll Make Love to You" is a song by American R&B group Boyz II Men for the Motown label.
-The song, which was written by Babyface, was released in July 1994 as the lead single from their second album, II (1994).
-It was a commercial success, spending 14 weeks atop the US Billboard Hot 100.
+Written and produced by Babyface, it was released on July 26, 1994, as the lead single from the group's second album, II (1994).
+The song was a commercial success, spending 14 weeks atop the US Billboard Hot 100.
 It was also the third best performing song in the 1990s on Billboard, as well as ranking on Billboard Greatest of All-Time chart.
-It won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals and was nominated for Record of the Year.
-Its accompanying music video was directed by Lionel C. Martin.
+"I'll Make Love to You" won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals and was nominated for Record of the Year at the 37th Annual Grammy Awards.
+Its accompanying music video was directed by Lionel C. Martin and received a nomination at the 1994 Billboard Music Video Awards.